KarelZe/edu/adv_ml/01_self_test.md

 - Which norms can we use and what are the different effects?
 (ML)
 - Give the formula for ridge regression and explain its components.
 (E)
 - Give the formula for LASSO and explain its components.
 (E)
 - Name one major advantage of LASSO over ridge regression.
-(E) -> Lasso yields sparse models, that is, models that only involve a subset of other variables.
+(E) &rightarrow; Lasso yields sparse models, that is, models that only involve a subset of other variables.
 - How should $\lambda$ be selected for ridge regression / LASSO?
 (E)
 - Explain how selecting tuning parameters works for ridge regression.
 (E)